wilsonmar/wilsonmar.github.io/_posts/2019-02-09-protractor.md

    ![protractor-calculator-juliemr -648x235-7150](https://user-images.githubusercontent.com/300046/52525724-b9b8b400-2c7b-11e9-8a56-97ea39c6f5a7.jpg)

-1. View the repository of test assets targeting the sample site:
+1. View the repository of sample app, with test assets targeting the sample site:

    <a target="_blank" href="https://github.com/juliemr/protractor-demo/">https://github.com/juliemr/protractor-demo</a>

-   PROTIP: The app folder contains the app's code.
-The "tests" folder contains tests associated with the app's source code
-   <strong>in the same repository</strong>.
-This is getting more common than separate teams which maintain separate
-   repositories for app and test code.

 1. Notice the repo has not been updated since 2015.
 So it will likely encounter deprecation and security errors if built locally.